-Responsible Physician or the authorized designee should be notified in situations when referral and transportation to the emergency room of a local hospital is required (15 CCR 1030).
+The arriving medical staff should perform the appropriate medical evaluation and intervention.
+The Responsible Physician or the authorized designee should be notified in situations when referral and transportation to the emergency room of a local hospital is required.

-708.6.2 NOTIFICATION
+709.6.2 NOTIFICATION

-In the event of an attempted or completed suicide, the Main Jail Lieutenant or on-call Lieutenant, should be promptly notified.
-The Lieutenant should notify the Bureau Chief and Sheriff.
+In the event of an attempted or completed suicide, the Chief Deputy should be promptly notified.
+The Chief Deputy should notify the Sheriff.